How to Spend a Day In Myanmar’s NEW capital city – Naypyidaw

 Or the countryside.
 It’s hard to tell that this is a city.

-The White Elephants of Naypyidaw
+Visit the White Elephants of Naypyidaw

 We’re also here to see the elephants.
 These are the auspicious white elephants of Naypyidaw, in this some say, white elephant of a capital city, here in a VERY SMALL compound.